alphagov/government-service-design-manual/service-manual/user-centered-design/resources/header-footer.md

 > **BETA**: This is a trial service

-For services that aren't a transaction funnel - ie where it is ok to link users away from the servce, the banners should be as follows:
+For services that aren't a transaction funnel, services may optinally choose to link to a feedback survey and description of alpha or beta:

 > **ALPHA**: This is a prototype -- your [feedback]() will help us to improve it.
 [Find out more](/service-manual/phases/alpha)